 - An egg.

-- A few drops of vanilla essence, or a pinch of cinnamon or ginger, to your liking.
+- Either a few drops of vanilla essence or a pinch of cinnamon or ginger, to your liking.

 You don’t need to add extra sugar to this recipe since the ripe banana will give the crepe a lot of sweetness.

-However, if you want it to be sweeter then you can add a few drops of stevia extract or any of the options above that we mentioned were healthy alternatives to white sugar.
+However, if you want it to be sweeter, then you can add a few drops of stevia extract or any of the options above that we mentioned are healthy alternatives to white sugar.